woocommerce/woocommerce-android/docs/localization.md

     />
 ```

+We also have string resources outside of `strings.xml` such as `key_strings`.
+These strings are not user-facing and should be used as static strings such as preference keys.

+To help ease the translation process we ask that you mark alias string resources - as well as other strings where appropriate - as not translatable.
+For example `<string name="foo" translatable="false">@string/bar</string>`

 You shouldn't need to touch the `strings.xml` for the other languages.
 During the release process, the `values/strings.xml` file is uploaded to [GlotPress](https://translate.wordpress.com/projects/woocommerce/woocommerce-android/) for translation.
 Before the release build is finalized, all the translations are grabbed from GlotPress and saved back to their appropriate `values-[lang_code]/strings.xml` file.

 ## Use Meaningful Names